Analytify/wp-analytify/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Minor issue fix in packaging.
+* This upgrade improve stability, fixed a function issue with post id exclude function, and stabilize the free to pro version upgrade.
+Enjoy!

 == Donation ==

-You may buy the premium version to support us.
+You may buy the premium version to support the development.

 http://wp-analytify.com/details